-This program provides short-term executive level training that explores current and ongoing challenges pertaining to indigenous peoples' rights, representation, and inclusion as well as networking opportunities with organizations working on these issues in the United States.
-Program participants, referred to as Fellows, are key foreign interlocutors working in disparate countries to foster the rights and wider political representation of indigenous people.
-They are international professionals serving as leaders in advancing the public good and are well-positioned to influence decision-making and policy within their professional focus areas in their countries.
+This program targets international professionals, in or out of government service, who advance the public good through their leadership in emerging technology policy OR combatting illicit drug trafficking, and are well-positioned to influence decision-making and policy within their countries and sectors.
+The DHFP provides short-term executive level training in the Applicant's chosen topical area, as well as strategic networking placement in the United States, over an approximately eighteen day period.
 The program's goal is to facilitate leadership development, multilateral collaboration, and cooperation on shared global challenges.
-U.S. Embassies in eligible countries will nominate candidates.
+U.S. Embassies in eligible countries will nominate candidates from a broad array of professional spheres relevant to the topic, though in most cases the program is not intended for researchers.
 Finalists will be selected in consultation with the U.S. Department of State and must be approved by the Fulbright Foreign Scholarship Board.

-The program begins with an orientation (conducted collaboratively with IIE), after which all Fellows attend a one-week executivelevel seminar focused on critical issues in rights and representation for indigenous people at a reputable U.S organization, non-profit organization, or university.
-This is followed by a one-week strategic networking experience with relevant international and civil society organizations, think tanks, corporate sector, and/or government counterparts working on rights and representation for indigenous people.
-The program concludes in Washington, D.C., with a policy roundtable discussion with officials at the U.S. Department of State.
+The program begins with an orientation (conducted collaboratively with IIE), followed by a one-week executive-level workshop on critical issues in the chosen topic at a reputable U.S organization, non-profit organization, or university.
+This is followed by a three day strategic networking experience in the topical field with U.S. counterparts from the government, NGO, or corporate sector.
+The program concludes in Washington, D.C. with professional meetings and a policy roundtable discussion with officials at the U.S. Department of State.
 Approximately 15 to 20 Fellows from around the world will be selected to participate in the program.
 The U.S. visit will be approximately 18 days, including international travel.
-The seminar should take place in Spring 2024 or early summer 2024.
+The seminar should take place in Spring or early Summer 2025.